-Colorado does not require any process to ensure that tenure decisions are meaningful.
+Mississippi does not require any process to ensure that tenure decisions are meaningful.

-Colorado has a three-year probationary period for new teachers, but there is no indication that at the conclusion of this period any type of additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
+Mississippi has a 12-month probationary period for new teachers, but there is no indication that at the conclusion of this period any additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
 The awarding of tenure appears to be virtually automatic.